All Posts in Category: Business + Strategy

 It took me a long time to come to terms with this.
 It’s hard to feel comfortable with saying no!
 But in the long run, it’s in your best interest to know your business or your blog well enough to make an informed decision about who you should work with and where best to spend your time and money.

-Polls showed that most viewers wanted Jake to choose Tenley.
-But he followed his heart instead and proposed to Vienna.
+Remember Bachelor Jake?
+Polls showed that most viewers wanted him to choose Tenley, but he followed his heart instead and proposed to Vienna.

 There will inevitably be a time where you have to choose a path for your business.
 Perhaps it’s a price increase, a geographic move, or a new product you want to introduce.
 Your decisions won’t always be popular among the masses, and that’s OK.
 If you have evaluated and determined your course of action – stick to your gut and believe in yourself, because what’s right in everyone else’s eyes isn’t always the right choice for you.

-On episode 1 of this season’s Bachelor, the all-important initial first-impression rose went to Tenley, who as we know, was one of the final two ladies.
+On episode 1 of Ben’s season of The Bachelor, the all-important initial first-impression rose went to Lindzi, who was also one of the final two ladies.

 We all know the old saying “you never get a second chance to make a first impression”.
 It’s cliche, but it’s true.
 Most first impressions are now made online, when someone is researching service providers or reading past reviews of products.
 Potential customers or clients may find your Twitter feed, personal blog, Facebook page, and of course your website.

-Of course, there are many other life lessons we can learn from The Bachelor, most of which are quite obvious to non-reality-TV contestants. :) What did you learn from this season of The Bachelor?
+Of course, there are many other life lessons we can learn from The Bachelor, most of which are quite obvious to non-reality-TV contestants!
+What have you learned from watching The Bachelor?